Testing bounded arboricity

-The above statement was for the case that distance to having the property is measured (as defined in the sparse-graphs model), with respect to $m$ (and we only assume that the algorithm is provided with additional information regarding the maximum degree in the graph).
+The above statement is for the case that distance to having the property is measured (as defined in the general-graphs model), with respect to $m$ (and we only assume that the algorithm is provided with additional information regarding the maximum degree in the graph).
 If we consider the bounded-degree model~\cite{GR02}, in which not only do we get $d$ as input, but in addition distance is measured with respect to $d\cdot n$ (which is an upper bound on $m$), then our algorithm can be slightly modified so that its complexity depends {\em only on $1/\eps$\/} (and the dependence is quasi-polynomial).

+\paragraph{Access to random edges.} In the case that the algorithm is given access to uniformly (or almost uniformly) distributed random edges, it can again be slightly modified to run in time quasi-polynomial in $1/\eps$.
+This is true since the term $\tilde{O}\left(\frac{n}{\eps \sqrt{m}}\right)$ in the running time arises from sampling edges almost uniformly at random when the number of edges is unknown.

-\paragraph{Expected complexity.} The reason that the query complexity and running time are in expectation is due to our need to obtain an estimate for the number of edges.
-If such a (constant factor) estimate is provided to the algorithm, then the bound on the complexity of the algorithm is with probability 1.
+\paragraph{Expected complexity.} The reason that the query complexity and running time are in expectation is due to the need of the edge sampling procedure to obtain an estimate for the number of edges.
+If such a (constant factor) estimate is provided to the algorithm, then the upper bound on the complexity of the algorithm always holds.

-\paragraph{\boldmath$\alpha$ vs. $3\alpha$.} Our algorithm distinguishes between the case that the graph is close to having arboricity at most $\alpha$ and the case that it is far from having arboricity at most $3\alpha$.
+\paragraph{$\alpha$ vs. $3\alpha$.} Our algorithm distinguishes between the case that the graph is close to having arboricity at most $\alpha$ and the case that it is far from having arboricity at most $3\alpha$.